Keeping Healthy Outdoors

 - Store the food in a cool, shady place.
 You could use a chilly bin or put the food in a pillowcase and hang it from a tree.

-- Make sure you use safe water to wash vegetables and fruit, or to wash dishes and containers.
+- Use safe water to wash vegetables and fruit, or to wash dishes and containers.

 - Cook food thoroughly and eat it right away.
 Cook only enough for each meal and don’t save leftovers.

-- Wash dishes right away and keep the clean ones covered.
+- Wash dishes immediately and keep the clean ones covered.

 Remove your rubbish

 Put your rubbish in strong rubbish bags and tie them carefully.
-If there are rubbish bins around, place the bags in them.
+If there are rubbish bins around, use them.
 If there are no bins, take the rubbish with you when you leave.

 Carry a first aid kit